 Probably the most well-known Baseball Hall of Famer buried in the Pittsburgh area is Honus Wagner.
 Whether you know him as one of the best shortstops in baseball history or the guy on the world’s most expensive baseball card, Honus Wagner was Pittsburgh’s first great player.

 Wagner’s illustrious baseball career lasted for 20 seasons, ending in 1917.
-He was one of the first five players elected to the Baseball Hall of Fame, alongside players like Babe Ruth and Christy Mathewson (who is also buried in Pennsylvania).
-Wagner died in Carnegie, Pennsylvania, in 1957 and is buried in the Allegheny County borough of Pleasant Hills.
+He was one of the first five players elected to the Baseball Hall of Fame in Cooperstown, alongside players like Babe Ruth and Christy Mathewson (who is also buried in Pennsylvania).
+Wagner died in Carnegie, Pennsylvania, in 1955 and is buried in the Allegheny County borough of Pleasant Hills.

 Honus Wagner’s grave can be found at the following coordinates: 40.333247, -79.981724.